Brand Logo

 Folk festivals of India are celebrations that capture the essence of our country’s diversity in terms of traditions, rituals and cuisines.
 Attending the different festivals that take place across the country is an exciting experience unlike any other and should be undertaken by everyone atleast once in their lifetime.

 If you are travelling through or to India, then you can enhance your experience by being a part of the folk festivals and religious festivals of India that take place in different states.
-To help you plan your vacation better,
+To help you plan your vacation better, We have made a list of the best folk festivals of India that you should check out.

 An annual festival organised by Madhya Pradesh Kala Parishad, the renowned Khajuraho Dance Festival features various dance forms including Kathak, Odissi, Bharatnatyam and Kathakali.